OSGeo/gdal/gdal/doc/source/api/python_gotchas.rst

 If you find something new, feel free to add it to the list, but consider discussing it on the `gdal-dev mailing list <https://lists.osgeo.org/mailman/listinfo/gdal-dev>`__  first, to make sure you fully understand the issue and that others agree that it is unexpected, "non-Pythonic", or something that would catch many Python programmers by surprise.
-Be sure to reference email threads, Trac tickets, and other sources of additional information.
+Be sure to reference email threads, GitHub tickets, and other sources of additional information.

 This list is not the place to report bugs.
-If you believe something is a bug, please `open a ticket <https://trac.osgeo.org/gdal/newticket>`__ and report the problem to gdal-dev.
+If you believe something is a bug, please `open a ticket <https://github.com/OSGeo/gdal/issues>`__ and report the problem to gdal-dev.
 Then consider listing it here if it is something related to Python specifically.
 Do not list it here if it relates to GDAL or OGR generally, and not the Python bindings specifically.

 Not all items listed here are bugs.
 Some of these are just how GDAL and OGR work and cannot be fixed easily without breaking existing code.